microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/getting_started_jquery.md

-# Getting Started
+# Getting Started with jQuery

-To get started with jQuery, go to [Microsoft's jQuery Releases on the CDN](https://docs.microsoft.com/en-us/aspnet/ajax/cdn/overview#jQuery_Releases_on_the_CDN_0) and copy the link from there.
-This is the address we will tell our browser to import the library from.
-Next, in the `<head>` portion of your HTML document, include the link you just copied:
+1. To get started with jQuery, go to [Microsoft jQuery Releases on the CDN](https://docs.microsoft.com/en-us/aspnet/ajax/cdn/overview#jQuery_Releases_on_the_CDN_0) and copy the link.
+This is the URL the browser will use to import the library.

+2. In the `<head>` portion of your HTML document, include the link you copied:

 `<script src="https://ajax.aspnetcdn.com/ajax/jquery/jquery-1.9.0.js"></script>`

-Notice that what we are doing is adding a **'source' attribute** to our JavaScript.
-We are effectively telling our page: "take all the code hosted at this URL and allow me to use it on this page." **Also, notice we added an `http://` in front of the URL.
+Notice that what you are doing is adding a **'source' attribute** to your JavaScript.
+You are effectively telling the page "Take all the code hosted at this URL and allow me to use it on this page." **Also, notice you added an `http://` in front of the URL.
 You must do this!!!**

-Next, open a new `<script>`tag and type the following:
+3. Open a new `<script>`tag and type the following:

 `console.log($)`

-The `$` is how we access the whole jQuery library.
-Everything we do with jQuery has to be preceded by a `$`.
-Next, you can utilize jQuery by adding () to the end of our `$`.
+The `$` is how you access the jQuery library.
+Everything you do with jQuery has to be preceded by `$`.

+4. You can utilize jQuery by adding () to the end of `$`:

 `console.log($())`

-The `$()` is how we select an HTML tag.
-If we were to select the tag, we would have to write `$('body')`.
-This selector can grab any HTML tag, we will go into the different ways we can grab HTML items.
+The `$()` is how you select an HTML tag.
+If you were to select the tag, you would write `$('body')`.
+This selector can grab any HTML tag; you will learn the different ways you can grab HTML items.

 ```javascript
 $('body').click(function(){